About

 Our Mission

-Our mission is to empower a community of thoughtful Ivey business leaders who think globally, act strategically, and contribute meaningfully by fostering professional growth, Ivey Community, and social responsibility.
+Our mission is to empower a community of thoughtful Ivey business leaders who think globally, act strategically, and contribute to the world meaningfully.
+This is accomplished by fostering professional growth, continuing to build the Ivey Community, and developing an understanding and appreciation for social responsibility.

 Our Role